nasa/cumulus/packages/api/README.md

 ### Running the API locally

-To run the API locally using Localstack for AWS services without Earthdta authentication required:
+To run the API locally using Localstack for AWS services without Earthdata authentication required:

 ```bash
   $ npm run serve